ljgen/weather-etl-pipeline/README.md

 # **Weather Data ETL Pipeline**
-This project is a real-time ETL pipeline that fetches weather data from a weather API, processes the temperature data, and inserts it into a MySQL database using Apache Airflow.
+This project is an ETL pipeline that fetches weather data from a weather API, processes the temperature data, and inserts it into a MySQL database using Apache Airflow.
 The entire environment is containerized using Docker Compose for easy deployment and management.

 # Overview
 ![](image.jpg)